 We meet each week on Sunday mornings, and at times, during the week (Advent in Nov/Dec, Lent in the spring) for worship in a variety of styles and expressions.
 It is all for the purpose of being strengthened in faith through the ways that God has chosen to work (through the proclamation of His Word and the Sacraments of Baptism and Communion), and for building one another up as we meet together.

 Holy Communion is one of the Sacraments, and is a distinguishing mark of the Christian church.
 Christians are invited to receive this beautiful Sacrament in a worthy way, that is, by being able to examine themselves and their confession of faith (1 Corinthians 11:27-29), to understand that the person is “truly worthy and well prepared who believes these words: ‘for you’ and ‘for the forgiveness of sins.’
 On the other hand, he who does not believe these words, or doubts them, is unworthy and unprepared, for the words ‘for you’ require truly believing hearts.” (from Luther’s Small Catechism).

-This first Element is a 3-week session especially intended for those who have previously not communed with us at Concordia: baptized youth who are about ages 11+ and other Christians having a non-Lutheran faith background which does not share our understanding of this Sacrament.
+This first Element is a shorter module especially intended for those who have previously not communed with us at Concordia: baptized youth who are about ages 11+ and other Christians having a non-Lutheran faith background which does not share our understanding of this Sacrament.
 Anyone who would like a time to review, refresh, and deepen their understanding of Holy Communion is invited to join as well.

 Element 2: Intro to the Bible

 The Bible is God’s self-revelation to the world which records the beautiful story of God’s redemptive work throughout history, culminating in the person and work of Jesus.